delta-io/delta-rs/docs/usage/working-with-partitions.md

 ### Overwriting a Partition

-You can overwrite a specific partition, leaving the other partitions intact.
-Pass in `mode="overwrite"` together with a predicate string.
+To overwrite a specific partition or partitions set `mode="overwrite"` together with a predicate string that specifies which partitions are present in the new data.
+By setting the predicate `deltalake` is able to skip the other partitions.

-In this example we overwrite the `DE` paritition with new data.
+In this example we overwrite the `DE` partition with new data.

 ```python
 df_overwrite = pd.DataFrame({